-Located in the Lakeview community (two blocks south of Irving Park Road, on Sheridan Road slightly west of where Clarendon Avenue and Broadway Street join together), Gill Park sits on slightly more than two acres.
+Located in the Lakeview community (two blocks south of Irving Park Road, on Sheridan Road slightly west of where Clarendon Avenue and Broadway Street join together), Gill Park sits on 2.41 acres.
 The fieldhouse is air conditioned and contains a fitness center, indoor swimming pool, gymnasium, assembly hall (with portable stage), kitchen, and several clubrooms for rental.
 Outside, the park is equipped with a t-ball field and a playground.

 Gill Park is one of the sites for the popular Park Kids after school program for youth—with special programming available on school holidays.
 Teens can make new friends in Teen Club, as tots can do in Play Group.
 On the cultural side, the park offers arts & crafts, drawing, and painting.